RUM Monitoring

 | FCP | First Contentful Paint with per-page and per-country breakdown |

-| Errors | JavaScript and resource errors grouped by message |
+| Errors | JavaScript, resource, and unhandled-promise-rejection errors, as individual events or grouped by type |

 | Engagement | Engagement metrics correlated with performance |